Table of Contents

 Top 10 reasons to see a cardiologist:

 - High cholesterol – High cholesterol leads to fatty plaques in the arteries all over the body.
 In the heart arteries this can lead to heart attacks or chest pains (angina).
 In the brain/neck this can lead to strokes.
 Cardiologists are experts in the treatment of high cholesterol.
 They can examine all the cholesterol components and then use tests like ultrasound and CT to look for evidence of blood vessel and heart disease.
 Lowering cholesterol early can prevent heart attacks and strokes.
+There are many treatments such as statins and PCSK9 inhibitors that can be used to lower cholesterol.

 - High blood pressure – Blood pressure is the measure of force being placed against the artery walls all over the body.
 If that pressure is too high it damages the blood vessels and organs causing heart attacks, heart failure, strokes, blindness and kidney failure.
 Ideally your blood pressure should be < 120/80.
 Your cardiologist is a specialist in the assessment and treatment of high blood pressure (hypertension).